philippbayer/submission_checklist/README.md

 # Last checks before submitting any manuscript

 Everything I've done wrong when submitting or resubmitting a manuscript in a convenient checklist.

-The tidier your submission is, the higher your chance of having it accepted.
+The importance of the below points varies.
+Some of it, like double references, should be picked up by journal editors down the track.
+Inconsistent spelling is often pointed out by peer reviewers.
+Missed co-authors will only be pointed out to you by the missed co-authors after the paper is out.
+Problems in supplementary tables are usually ignored by journal editors.
+The tidier your submission is, the higher your chance of having it accepted!

 ## First submission and resubmission